 The NYS is led by the Department of Women, Youth and Persons with Disabilities through the National Youth Development Agency (NYDA).
-Nonprofit organisations that are firmly anchored in communities implement NYS activities.
-In its first year, the revitalised NYS will provide 50,000 opportunities for young people to serve and gain valuable experience.
+Non-profit organisations that are firmly anchored in communities implement NYS activities.
+In its first year, the revitalised NYS provided 47 234 opportunities for young people to serve and gain valuable experience.
 All opportunities can be found on the national Pathway Management Network, for instance through mobile site SAYouth.mobi.